Aberystwyth University Admissions Policy for 2026 Entry

 Criminal Convictions

-25. Aberystwyth University has a responsibility to its community and may require applicants to disclose certain unspent criminal convictions and/or declare where they are bound by restrictions or have probation/licence conditions to fulfil following a In addition, some programmes may also require full disclosure of all criminal offences and cautions at the point of application, in line with professional body requirements and require a DBS Check prior to enrolment.
+28. Aberystwyth University has a responsibility to its community and may require applicants to disclose certain unspent criminal convictions and/or declare where they are bound by restrictions or have probation/licence conditions to fulfil.
+Some programmes may also require full disclosure of all criminal offences and cautions at the point of application, in line with professional body requirements and require a DBS Check prior to enrolment.
 Offer holders will be contacted to inform them what is required.
 Failure to disclose may result in the withdrawal of an offer.
 Full details are available in our Criminal Conviction Policy.

 Changes to and Withdrawal of programmes

-26. The University reserves the right to make changes to programme titles and content, entry requirements, start date, method of delivery, location of study, costs, or to suspend, combine or withdraw a programme, both prior to and after a student’s admission to the University, if such action is reasonably considered In such cases, affected applicants will be notified and supported in exploring their options.
+29. The University reserves the right to make changes to programme titles and content, entry requirements, start date, method of delivery, location of study, costs, or to suspend, combine or withdraw a programme, both prior to and after a student’s admission to the University, if such action is reasonably considered.
+In such cases, affected applicants will be notified and supported in exploring their options.

 Applicant Expectations

-31. Applicants who are in debt to the University for any reason shall not be permitted to enrol on a course at the University.
-Any new applications will therefore be withdrawn at the point of application until the debt has been cleared in full or a repayment plan has been agreed and implemented with Finance Office staff.
+34. Applicants who are in debt to the University for any reason shall not be permitted to enrol on a course at the University.
+Any new applications will therefore be withdrawn at the point of application until the debt has been cleared in full, or a repayment plan has been agreed and implemented with Finance Office staff.

 Personal Data